bombsimon/mdbook-all-the-markdowns/README.md

 # non clickable.
 By default this is false and the content will just be the name
 # of the folder as title.
 draft-folders = true
+# If you want to allow more or other files than `README.md` to be treated as top
+# level index files you can specify them in `index-filenames`.
+index-filenames = ["README.md", "index.md"]

 [[preprocessor.all-the-markdowns.section]]
 # The title to use in the index on the left.
 Can be useful if book also consist